ginofazzi/data-wild-west/README.md

 ## Usage
 To run the notebook and recreate results:
 1. Navigate to the project directory.
-2. Run `Project_Notebook.ipynb` using the "Run All" feature in VS Code or another IDE.
+2. Run `project_notebook.ipynb` using the "Run All" feature in VS Code or another IDE.

 ## Contributors
 This project was created by: